albertito/chasquid/docs/hooks.md

 the aliases configuration file (see [Aliases](aliases.md) for more details).
 Results are appended to the results of the file-based alias resolution.

-If there is no alias for the address, the hook should just exit successfuly without emitting any output.
+If there is no alias for the address, the hook should just exit successfully without emitting any output.

 There is a 5 second timeout for hook execution.
 If the hook exits with an